Everyone has a story to tell. Everyone has a voice. But not everyone feels empowered to tell their story or emboldened to speak their truths.

 While I primarily grew up alongside the Gulf of Mexico in the American South, I moved often as a child.
 I switched schools nine times before entering high school.
 Being the new girl in school meant long bouts of isolation.
-Solitude fostered my imagination.
-I savored escapism—reading voraciously, daydreaming recurring storylines in my head, writing poetry and full-length books and screenplays, and directing short films on the family camcorder.
-Bringing my imagination to life through storytelling created a safe playground for the inner workings of my mind as I often felt like an outsider.
+Solitude fostered my imagination and I savored escapism—reading voraciously, daydreaming recurring storylines in my head, writing poetry and full-length books and screenplays, and directing short films with the family camcorder.
+Bringing my imagination to life through storytelling created a safe playground for the inner workings of my mind, as I often felt like an outsider.

 I have had my writing published in the Harvard Summer Review and am currently co-editing an anthology on women’s resilience with Harvard instructor and published author Dr. Elisabeth Sharp McKetta.
 I have also worked for two years as Dr. McKetta’s faculty aide at Harvard.